sankar-v/react-ts/README.md

 One of the newest requirements was being able to use React in Microsoft Sharepoint.
-While I was not new to Sharepoint or react separately, together I never worked.
+While I was not new to Sharepoint or react separately, I never worked on these technologies with dependency on each other.

-It was a nice blend of React and Sharepoint API but the catch was using TypeScript to Code react.
+It was a nice blend of React and Sharepoint API but the catch was using TypeScript to code react.
 While coding AngularJS I learnt TypeScript but left it once I switched to ReactJS.

 I had created a full fledged react application with created using create-react-app - fully functional and meeting the requirement of the client all written in Javascript but not in TypeScript..